vaishviverma/sahayak/README.md

 # Sahayak: Your Grocery Store AI Assistant

-Sahayak is an AI-powered chatbot designed to assist grocery store owners with sales analysis, invoice processing, and customer insights.
+Sahayak is an AI-powered assistant designed to assist grocery store owners with sales analysis, invoice processing, and customer insights.
 The project includes a React frontend and a FastAPI backend.

 ## Project Structure
 ```